The Charles A. Barth Scholarship in Space Research

 The John T. Gosling Endowed Fellowship

-In this first year of the John T. Gosling Endowed Fellowship, two fellowships of $2,000 will be awarded to entering graduate students who have demonstrated an intention to study solar-terrestrial physics and/or space plasma physics including the study of the Sun, the study of the solar wind, the study of the Sun-Earth connection, and the study of the solar wind’s interaction with the Earth’s magnetosphere.
+For the 2015 John T. Gosling Endowed Fellowship, two fellowships of $2,000 will be awarded to entering graduate students who have demonstrated an intention to study solar-terrestrial physics and/or space plasma physics including the study of the Sun, the study of the solar wind, the study of the Sun-Earth connection, and the study of the solar wind’s interaction with the Earth’s magnetosphere.

 Dr. John (Jack) T. Gosling is a retired Senior Research Associate at the University of Colorado’s Laboratory for Atmospheric and Space Physics (LASP).
 He is also a retired Laboratory Fellow at Los Alamos National Laboratory.
 He received his PhD in physics from the University of California Berkeley in 1965.